Tony Lockett: 1983–1986

-1987–1990: Saints on the Rebound and A Superstar Emerges
+1987–1990

 St Kilda's fortunes were finally about to turn when premiership captain Darrel Baldock was appointed coach for 1987 while still serving in the Parliament of Tasmania.
 He appointed Danny Frawley captain, having identified leadership qualities in the then 23-year-old full back, gave regular game time to newcomers Nathan Burke and Nicky Winmar, who would become club stalwarts for the following decade, and set about improving the general skill level of the playing group.
 Under Baldock's guidance, Lockett had a career-best season, tying for the Brownlow Medal with John Platten.